pivotal/docs-tap/cli-plugins/insight/add-data.hbs.md

-# Add data
+# Add data to your Supply Chain Security Tools - Store

-This topic describes how to add vulnerability scan reports or Software Bill of Materials (SBoM) files to the Supply Chain Security Tools - Store.
+This topic tells you how to add vulnerability scan reports or Software Bill of Materials (commonly known as SBoM) files to your Supply Chain Security Tools (commonly known as SCST) - Store.

 ## <a id='supported-formats'></a>Supported formats and file types